-MIT's Lincoln Laboratory, located in Lexington, Massachusetts, is a federally funded research and development center (FFRDC) that develops advanced technology to address national security needs.
-Its core competencies are in sensors. information extraction (signal processing and embedded computing), communications, and decision support, all supported by a broad research base in advanced electronics.
+MIT's Lincoln Laboratory, in Lexington, Massachusetts, is a federally funded research and development center (FFRDC) that develops advanced technology to address national security needs.
+Its core competencies are in sensors. information extraction (signal processing and embedded computing), communications, and decision support-all supported by a broad research base in advanced electronics.
 Other areas of innovative research and development are cybersecurity, autonomous systems, bioengineering, and homeland protection.
-The laboratory has a strong emphasis on field-testing prototype systems, and, as a Department of Defense FFRDC, the laboratory transitions technologies to both the military services and industry.
-Approximately 3,535 MIT employees work at Lincoln Laboratory.
+A strong emphasis is on field-testing prototype systems.
+As a Department of Defense FFRDC, the laboratory transitions technologies to both the military services and industry.
+Approximately 3,440 MIT employees worked at Lincoln Laboratory in fiscal year 2018.

-Lincoln Laboratory Program Funding, by Mission Area (in Millions), Fiscal Year 2017 Total: \$1,015
+Lincoln Laboratory Program Funding, by Mission Area (in Millions),\ Fiscal Year 2018\\ Total: \$1,027